graphql/graphql-spec/spec/Section 5 -- Validation.md

 #### Required Arguments

-- For each Field or Directive in the document:
+- For each Field, Fragment Spread or Directive in the document:
-  - Let {arguments} be the arguments provided by the Field or Directive.
+  - Let {arguments} be the arguments provided by the Field, Fragment Spread or Directive.
-  - Let {argumentDefinitions} be the set of argument definitions of that Field or Directive.
+  - Let {argumentDefinitions} be the set of argument definitions of that Field, Fragment Spread or Directive.
   - For each {argumentDefinition} in {argumentDefinitions}:
     - Let {type} be the expected type of {argumentDefinition}.
     - Let {defaultValue} be the default value of {argumentDefinition}.